 Zucker and Patel thought there had to be a better way.
 “We wanted to bring these two worlds together and change the culture,” said Patel.
 After Zucker’s death in 2008, Zucker’s wife, Anita, donated the money to make that happen, and ZIAN was born.

-Our team is assembled to swiftly and expertly create and de-risk technologies inspired by the neuroscience faculty of the Medical University of South Carolina.
+Our team is assembled to swiftly and expertly create and de-risk technologies inspired by the faculty and staff of the Medical University of South Carolina.

 Chief Executive Officer

-Kimberly is the Executive Assistant to the Chief Executive Officer of the Zucker Institute of Applied Neurosciences.
+Kimberly is the Executive Assistant to the Chief Executive Officer of ZIAN.
 She brings over 25 years of experience as an administrative professional supporting executives from a variety of industries.
 Kimberly graduated from Towson University in Maryland with a Bachelor of Science in Communication Studies.
 Following graduation, she relocated to San Francisco supporting teams of executives at start-up ventures prior to joining Kleiner, Perkins, Caulfield and Byers.
 Most recently, Kimberly held the role of Executive Assistant to Shawn Jenkins, the Co-Founder and former President and CEO of Benefitfocus here in Charleston.

-Joe is a Biomechanical Engineer for the Zucker Institute for Applied Neurosciences (ZIAN) working side-by-side clinician inventors to develop ideas into functioning prototypes through the use of his deep knowledge in mechanical engineering, 3D solids modeling, and 3D printing.
+Joe is a Biomechanical Engineer for ZIAN working side-by-side clinician inventors to develop ideas into functioning prototypes through the use of his deep knowledge in mechanical engineering, 3D solids modeling, and 3D printing.
 Prior to working at ZIAN, Joe has worked across a wide range of industries and in a variety of positions which helped to develop his diverse set of capabilities.
 Joe received his BS in Mechanical Engineering at Florida Institute of Technology in Melbourne, FL and his MBA at the College of Charleston in Charleston, SC.

 Board of Trustees